 I'm looking forward to a productive, insightful, and enjoyable school year working with you.
-As with most working collaborations, some days can be better than others, so we learn to "do the work even on a bad day" and persevere.
+Part of any working collaboration is acceptance that some days can be better than others, and that we learn to "do the work even on a bad day" and persevere.

 I am here to create opportunities for academic discovery for all students, and this requires you to build habits of mind for critical thinking, habits of heart for respectful interaction, and the patience and stamina needed to work through setbacks and frustrations toward growth.

-Behavior Everyone needs class to run smoothly for your advancement and success; therefore, classroom time means shared time with equal stakes for all.
-You are expected to respect and maximize this shared time without disruption.
-Don't waste class time.
+Behavior Class needs to run smoothly for everyone's advancement and success; therefore, classroom time means shared time, with equal stakes for all.
+You are expected to respect and maximize this shared time and not waste it.
 Please also understand that your personal needs - while important to you - cannot overtake the class agenda.
-Refer to the John F. Kennedy High Student Handbook for campus-wide rules for behavior and expectations.
-Attendance & Tardies Food, Drink I allow fruits, vegetables, or water if they aren't distracting.
-Personal Needs Use the bathroom ahead of time so you don't miss class.
-Leave your phone/earphones in class.
-Blow your nose if necessary during class, but tissues don't permit you to roam around and visit.
-Tech In our digital age, our brains are stimulated, and yet stupefied.
-We often have too many tabs open in our browsers and brains.
-Reading on our devices is a wide-ranging thrill; however, it tends to be shallow scanning rather than deep reading.
-By contrast, longer-form reading immerses us and focuses our concentration.
-That's one of the roles of an English class: to condition our brains to switch from 'browsing' mode to 'deep reading' mode successfully.
+Refer to the John F. Kennedy High Student Handbook for behavior and expectations.
+Attendance & Tardies Food, Drink I allow fruits, vegetables, and water - and other items if they aren't distracting to you or other classmates.
+Personal Needs Parents Calling To reach you during class, a parent may call the JFK Front Office, and they will be transferred to my classroom landline.
+A mobile phone should not be necessary.
+Devices Keep your ears clear - no earbuds, Air Pods, etc., during class Place mobile devices out of reach and out of sight, unless I specifically allow their use in a lesson.
+Show patience and grace when internet connections are laggy and online platforms are glitchy.
+Submit your own work using real (not artificial) intelligence to avoid plagiarism.
+Our devices stimulate us, but can also stupefy us.
+We often have too many tabs open in our browsers - and brains.
+That's one role of an English class: to condition our brains so we can switch from 'scrolling' mode to 'deep reading' mode successfully, and to strengthen reading stamina.
 It still matters.
-Be truly present, and stay human. • Keep your ears clear - no earbuds, Air Pods, etc., during class • Place mobile devices out of reach and out of sight, unless I specifically allow their use in a lesson. • Show patience and grace when internet connections are laggy and online platforms are glitchy. • Submit your own work using real (not artificial) intelligence to avoid plagiarism.
+Be truly present, and stay human.